Categories

 Another reason why elephants only live in Africa and Asia is because of historical reasons.
 Elephants have lived on the continents of Africa and Asia for millions of years.
 They were once widespread across the globe, but their populations dwindled over time.

-Elephants used to live in Europe and North America, but they became extinct there around 10,000 years ago.
-The last known population of elephants in North America was discovered in California in 1873.
+Elephants and their close relatives used to live in Europe and North America, but they died out there around 10,000 years ago.
+The very last of them, an isolated woolly mammoth population on Wrangel Island in the Arctic Ocean, held on until roughly 1650 BC.

 There are several theories about why elephants went extinct in these regions.
 One theory is that the changing climate made the habitats unsuitable for elephants.
 Another theory is that humans hunted them to extinction.